Portfolio-Adv-Software/.github/README.md

 1.4: Sprint 3
 I am thinking about how we can arrange the code in our group project to be easier to work on and to be better transferable to new teams.
 This involves ensuring proper decoupling of code.

+1.5 Sprint 4
+I worked on decoupling code and started thinking about our handover document

+1.6 Sprint 5
+I helped create the handover document for the group project with my team.